Skip to main content

 Description

-Cottonwood trees (Populus species, section Aigeiros) are fast-growing, large deciduous trees belonging to the willow family (Salicaceae).
-They feature broad canopies and triangular or heart-shaped leaves that flutter in the breeze.
-Cottonwoods are best known for the fluffy white seeds resembling cotton that fill the air in late spring and early summer.
-While visually dramatic, it is the pollen released earlier in spring, not the cotton-like seeds, that primarily triggers allergies.
+Cottonwood trees (Populus species, section Aigeiros) are fast-growing, large deciduous trees in the willow family (Salicaceae).
+They have broad canopies and triangular or heart-shaped leaves that flutter in the breeze.
+Cottonwoods are famous for the fluffy white seeds that fill the air in late spring and early summer — but here’s the thing: it’s the pollen released earlier in spring, not the cotton-like seeds, that causes allergies.
+The seeds just look dramatic.
 Common species include eastern cottonwood (Populus deltoides) and black cottonwood (Populus trichocarpa).

 Cottonwood tree illustration